venmo/flaskeleton/README.md

     python main.py

 Go to localhost:5000 in your browser, and log in with your Venmo credentials.

-That's it
+That's it!
 ----------
 We hope you use this app as a starting off point.